Supporting the communities that we operate in is part of our DNA

 growth aspirations and mission.

-Mancunian Way is a superb charity that turns around the lives of homeless people.
-The money will be used to assist those being helped off the streets into employment and make a permanent shift in their lives.
-Please support us and our band of nervous, inexperienced vocalists to make a difference.
-Giving couldn’t be easier, simply click here to donate.
+Mancunian Way is an inspirational charity that helps turn around the lives of homeless people in Manchester and elsewhere.
+The money will be used to assist those that have been helped off the street to get into employment and take that next step to make a permanent shift in their lives and their self-esteem.

 In celebration of International Women’s Day 2019, and in recognition of our Manchester heritage, we took our clients and partners on a guided tour of the city centre, to raise money for The Pankhurst Trust.